ducdv98/ng-screenshot-to-code/README.md

    cp .env.example .env
    # Edit .env to add your API keys
    ```

+   You need at least one of the following API keys:
+   - OPENAI_API_KEY - For OpenAI GPT-4 Vision
+   - ANTHROPIC_API_KEY - For Anthropic Claude
+   - GEMINI_API_KEY - For Google Gemini

 ### Frontend Setup
 1. Navigate to the frontend directory: